DoctorRyner/sae/README.md

 Where:

 * name — is used for distinguishing packages
-* url — can be any url, including a local file path such as `./path/to/package`
+* url — can be any url, including a local path such as `./path/to/package`
 * version — is a commit or a release tag

 Required fields: